 The preparation of this report would not have been possible without the skill, effort and dedication of the entire staff of the Finance Department and the accounting firm, RSM US LLP.
 We wish to thank all the Village Departments for their assistance in providing the information necessary to prepare this report.
-Credit also must be given to the Mayor and Council members for their unfailing support for maintaining the highest standards of professionalism in the management of the Village, and to their appointees serving on the Village's Budget Advisory Committee, for serving as the selection committee for the external auditors, and providing their guidance throughout the annual budget development process.
+Credit also must be given to the Mayor and Council members for their continued support for maintaining the highest standards of professionalism in the management of the Village, and to their appointees serving on the Village's Budget Advisory Committee, and providing their guidance throughout the annual budget development process.